 Gatserelia Design, founded by Gregory and Alexander Gatserelia in 1985, is an international team of architects, designers, landscape architects, and consultants.
-Since the beginning, the company has grown into a well reputed, trend setting agency in the world of design, consistently innovating across a variety of different interiors.
-The company thinks of design as a tool to enrich people’s lives and help organisations succeed.
+Since the beginning, the company has grown into a well reputed, trend-setting agency in the world of design, consistently innovating across a variety of different interiors.
+The company thinks of design as a tool to enrich people’s lives and help organizations succeed.
 They believe in balancing interiors with the right dose of functionality and beauty, imagining solutions for the most challenging of environments and projects.

 Gatserelia Design transforms concrete surroundings into surreal, highly sensational environments, striving for renewal, reinvention and continual evolution in design.